 - 1 3/4 cups (210 grams) unbleached all-purpose flour

 - 1/4 cup (21 grams) unsweetened cocoa powder

 - 1/2 teaspoon kosher salt

 - 6 tablespoons (3 ounces; 85 grams) unsalted butter, melted

 - 1/4 cup (2 ounces; 56 grams) mini semisweet chocolate chips

 - 3 large eggs, yolks and whites separated

-Heat your waffle iron and cook your waffles according to your appliance's specifications.
+- Heat your waffle iron and cook your waffles according to your appliance's specifications.
 For me, that's 1/4 cup of batter on a piping-hot iron, cooked for about 5 minutes.
 Your mileage may vary.
-Serve immediately or freeze, wrapped in foil, to reheat in a toaster oven.